Lee Denney

-Lee R. Denney is a politician from the U.S. state of Oklahoma.
-Elected in 2005, she currently represents district 33 in the Oklahoma House of Representatives and is speaker pro tempore of the House.
-During her time in office, she has been the primary author of 204 bills.
-She previously served as mayor and vice-mayor of Cushing, OK, and has been a co-owner of Veterinary Medical Associates, Inc. since 1979.
+Lee R. Denney is an American politician who represented the 33rd district of the Oklahoma House of Representatives from 2004 to 2016.

 Early life

 Born in Cushing, OK in 1953, Denney was a middle child, with an older sister and a younger brother.
 Her mother stayed at home and her father worked in the insurance business.

 Education

 Denney graduated from Cushing High School in 1971.
 She then entered Oklahoma State University, where she received a bachelor's degree in agricultural economics in 1976.
 She received her doctorate of veterinary medicine in 1978.

 Career

-In 1979, Denney became co-owner of Veterinary Medical Associates, Inc. She has been involved in her community in many capacities, including serving as city commission mayor and vice-mayor of Cushing, OK from 1994–2003.
-From 1995–2004, she served on the Board of Veterinary Medical Examiners.
+In 1979, Denney became co-owner of Veterinary Medical Associates, Inc. She has been involved in her community in many capacities, including serving as city commission mayor and vice-mayor of Cushing, OK from 1994 to 2003.
+From 1995 to 2004, she served on the Board of Veterinary Medical Examiners.
 She is currently a member of the Oklahoma Veterinary Medical Association and the American Veterinary Medical Association.